dlang-community/D-Scanner/README.md

 resulting HTML will be written to standard output.
 * **-I** _includePath_ - Include _includePath_ in the list of paths used to search for imports.
 By default dscanner will search in the current working directory as well as any paths specified in /etc/dmd.conf.
+This is only used for the --parenComplete and --dotComplete options
 * **--ctags** _sourceFile_ - Generates ctags information from the given source code file.
+* **--recursive** **-R** **-r** _directory_ - When used with --ctags, dscanner will produce ctags output for all .d and .di files contained within _directory_ and its sub-directories.

 # Dot Completion
 This is currently under development.